-Figure 3.6 - QLD Total Rental Housing Needs without and with KiwiBuild and QLCHT 2048 current renting and ownership patterns carried forward, so that any existing patterns are assumed to persist.
+Figure 3.7 - QLD Total Rental Housing Needs Adjusted for KiwiBuild and QLCHT 2048 current renting and ownership patterns carried forward, so that any existing patterns are assumed to persist.

 In total, there would be 10,650 households (of the total 12,250 projected without KiwiBuild or QLCHT), as set out in Table 3.8.
 Key features of the rental market include: